deconf/Analytics-Insights/README.md

-google-analytics-dashboard-for-wp
+Google Analytics Dashboard for WP
 =================================

-Google Analytics Dashboard for WP
+Displays Google Analytics Reports and Real-Time Statistics in your WordPress Dashboard.
+Automatically inserts the tracking code in every page of your website.